 This section describes the tasks that your company expects a person in this role to complete.
 This means thinking about who the administrative assistant is aiding and why.
 Will the job be most focused on general employees, executives, clients, or customers?
 Do you need someone who is remote or on-site?
 Will they be managing office tasks such as supplies and inventory?

-List a general overview of some of the duties that the person will perform.
-Common tasks include:
+List a general overview of some of the administrative tasks that the person will perform.
+Common duties include:

 - Answering phone calls on the company’s main line